-General PurposeTheInputs (GPI)ble

-The rear-panel GPIO (General Purpose In/Out) port terminal block carries five GPI (input) terminals, labeled 1 through 5.
+General Purpose Inputs (GPI) The rear-panel GPIO (General Purpose In/Out) port terminal block carries five GPI (input) terminals, labeled 1 through 5.
 These must be assigned a function and logic polarity through the Setup / General Purpose Output menu, using either the Web interface or, in a similar manner, from the front-panel OLED menu screen.

+General Purpos se Inputs

 Input 1

 Polarity: Active Ground Active Open

-Туре: Ballgame Mode
+Туре: Ballgame Mode •

-Status: None Ballgame Mode AES Passthrough
+Status: Ballgame Mode AES Passthrough

-- Polarity GPIs are pulled-up to an internal +5V rail.
+Polarity GPIs are pulled-up to an internal +5V rail.
 Click the Polarity: assignment area to toggle between Active Ground and Active Open.
 When Polarity: is set for Active Ground, a ground applied to the associated rear-panel terminal will enable the selected function.
-An Active Open must normally be held to ground, and then opened to select the function. - Type Two functions are programmable with closures or opens to ground: Ballgame Mode and AES Pass-Through.
-The former enables the Ballgame Mode (discussed next) and the latter activates a bypass relay in the AES digital audio loop-through path, es sentially removing the JUSTIN 808 from the airchain complete ly.
-Future functions may be assigned to spare GPIs.
-Status The Status: area will indicate whether that input is Active or In- active at that instant.
-General Purpose Outputs (GPO) GPOs are for exclusive use as alarm 'tallies' and are covered on Page 31.
+An Active Open must normally be held to ground, and then opened to select the function.

+- Type Two functions are programmable with closures or opens to ground: Ballgame Mode and AES Pass-Through.
+The former enables the Ballgame Mode (discussed next) and the latter activates a bypass relay in the AES digital audio loop-through path, essentially removing the JUSTIN 808 from the airchain completely.
+Future functions may be assigned to spare GPIs. - Status The Status: area will indicate whether that input is Active or Inactive at that instant. - General Purpose GPOs are for exclusive use as alarm 'tallies' and are covered on Page 34.